-ARGE-AREA electronics (LAE) is a broad class of technologies that employ low-temperature processing and monolithic integration of semiconductors, metals, and dielectrics over large and flexible substrates of polymers or glass, which can span the order of meters.
-The rich functionality offered by LAE makes it a promising technology platform for next-generation flexible systems [1]-[3].
-However, due to compromised material properties from low-temperature processing and considerable parasitic components introduced by large-area photolithography, conventional LAE devices have typically been limited to low operation frequency, as compared to devices from today's mainstream electronics technologies (e.g., Si-CMOS and III-V).
-Recent materials and devices progress has realized giga-Hertz (GHz) LAE devices and thereby led to GHz LAE systems, enabling
+L ARGE-AREA electronics (LAE) is a broad class of technologies that employ low-temperature processing and monolithic integration of semiconductors, metals, and dielectrics over large and flexible substrates of polymers or glass, which can span the order of meters.
+The rich functionality offered by LAE makes it a promising technology platform for next-generation flexible systems [1], [2], [3].
+However, due to compromised material properties from low-temperature processing and considerable parasitic components introduced by large-area photolithography, conventional LAE devices have typically been limited to low operation frequency, compared to devices from today's mainstream electronics technologies (e.g., Si-CMOS and III-V).
+Recent materials and devices

-This work was supported in part by the Center for Brain-Inspired Computing (C-BRIC), one of six centers in JUMP sponsored by DARPA, under Grant 40001859-075, and in part by the Princeton Program in Plasma Science and Technology (PPST).
-(Corresponding author: James C. Sturm)
+Manuscript received 28 January 2024; revised 14 March 2024; accepted 17 March 2024.
+Date of publication 21 March 2024; date of current version 16 August 2024.
+This work was supported in part by the Center for Brain-Inspired Computing (C-BRIC), one of six centers in Joint University Microelectronics Program (JUMP) sponsored by Defense Advanced Research Projects Agency (DARPA), under Grant 40001859-075; and in part by Princeton Program in Plasma Science and Technology (PPST).
+(Corresponding author: James C. Sturm.)